Mortgage loan or credit

 Although the purpose of a mortgage loan and a mortgage credit facility is to obtain financing, there are important differences between the two.
-With a loan you receive the money at the outset, whereas with a credit facility you can draw down money up to a
+With a loan you receive the money at the outset, whereas with a credit facility you can draw down money up to an approved amount according to certain conditions.

 Loans involve a bank granting you a fixed amount of capital that you undertake to repay in regular instalments over an agreed term.
 Therefore, both parties have a clear understanding of the total cost of the operation, the amount of interest payable and the life of the loan.